 "Never waste a good crisis" —Winston Churchill

-Right now, in the world of social distancing, each of us finds our self in some unusual and fluid situations that require adaptability and patience.
+Each of us finds ourselves in unusual and fluid situations this year, requiring adaptability and patience.
 And, I would add, agility.

 Do some people simply have better organizational skills or leadership instincts?
 Yes.
 And some are better able to build on prior learning and experience to maneuver in new or unknown situations.
 That's the definition of agility.